 A Filipino’s Concept of Time is Circular

 Punctuality is a problem in the Philippines.
-It's a bad habit for some, but it's also ingrained in the Filipino psyche.
+It’s a bad habit that’s been ingrained in the Filipino psyche.
 Our temporal orientation follows a circular pattern.
-We're always thinking we can move the event a half hour later or we can postpone it tomorrow.
-But, there's a weakness to this concept.
+We’re always thinking we can move the event a half hour later or we can postpone it tomorrow.
+But, there’s a weakness to this concept.
 It does not take into account the consequences of moving an event or task to another time or date.

-In this way, Filipinos don't care much for the past or the future.
+In this way, Filipinos don’t care much about the past or the future.
 Our decision-making process is influenced by two concepts in economic theory:

 Temporal discounting (or time preference) refers to “our tendency to want things now rather than later.”
 We prefer “immediate but modest rewards” instead of “future but sizeable rewards.”
 Remember the Marshmallow Test?
 We would be absolute failures.
 Like we wanted the Change marshmallow — and, boy oh boy, did we get it.